-5. Techniques
+5 Techniques

-We present three matching protocols in this section: the trusted third party protocol, the hash protocol, and the AgES protocol [Agrawal et al., 2003].
-In the next section, we describe a data ownership certificate mechanism that can be combined with all three protocols to despoof all of the original protocols even in threat models with small domains.
+We present four matching protocols in this section: the trusted third party protocol, the hash protocol, and the AgES protocol[1].
+We also describe a data ownership certificate mechanism that can be combined with all three protocols to despoof all of the original protocols even in threat models with small domains.